Silverado

 The inciting incident occurs at 15 minutes when Emmett discovers his brother Jake is scheduled to hang in Turley, forcing him to abandon his plans and stage a jailbreak..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to The four riders choose to ride together into Silverado, actively deciding to enter a town controlled by corrupt forces rather than avoiding trouble., moving from reaction to action.
+This illustrates the protagonist's commitment to The four riders choose to ride together into Silverado, actively deciding to enter a town controlled by corrupt forces rather than avoiding trouble., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Paden is betrayed and framed by Cobb, thrown in jail.
 The false friendship is exposed, and the heroes realize they cannot coexist with the corrupt powers—they must choose sides., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.